 They merely put their partners in a figurative storage locker–on an indefinite silent treatment, if you will.
 They leave you spinning, wondering what happened, without a period to the end of that sentence.

-While they have moved on to someone new, if they see something that reminds them of you, they may reach out to see how receptive you are.
-They always have to keep that web in the background intact and you’re a part of it now.
+While they have moved on to someone new, they may reach out to see how receptive you are if they see something that reminds them of you.
+They always have to keep that web in the background intact, and you’re a part of it now.

 There’s really only one way to know when a narcissist is finished with you: when you decide they are.